What is the Parish Council?

 The Parish Council undertakes periodic Financial Risk Assessments

-Meeting dates for the Full Parish Council during 2017 and early 2018 are:
+Meeting dates for the Full Parish Council for early 2018 are as follows:

-The next Annual Parish Assembly will be held on Wednesday 10 May 2017 in the Parish Hall from 7.30pm
+The Annual Parish Assembly 2017 was held on Wednesday 10 May 2017 in the Parish Hall from 7.30pm

 ACCOUNTS and AUDIT for the FINANCIAL YEAR 2015/16